 - 7.1 The Localism Act 2011 requires the Council (and Parish/Town Councils for which it is responsible) to adopt a Code of Conduct for councillors.
 All relevant councils have adopted Codes of Conduct. - 7.2 All Members of the Borough Council have completed declaration of interest forms.
 They are asked to update their declarations at least annually, even if no changes are required to be notified.
 The Monitoring Officer has received updated declarations since the elections of 2023 and no declarations are outstanding. - 7.3 In terms of Parish/Town Councillors, we are currently waiting on declarations from Members of Outwoods, Stapenhill and Yoxall.
-The Monitoring Officer has formally written to these Councils requesting the declarations and has since received acknowledgements from these parishes.
+The Monitoring Officer has formally written to these Councils requesting the declarations.